Hostel Etiquette 101: Don’t Be That Person!

 This means aiming for and hitting the toilet bowl instead of the seat or the floor.

 It’s one thing when the other hostel guests don’t have a good aim, but it’s whole lot worse when the hostel doesn’t care.
-I usually check the hostel reviews to see what people think of the cleaning standards, as I explain in my guide comparing Hostelworld and Booking.com.
+Reading hostel reviews the right way can save you from nasty surprises.
+I ALWAYS check the reviews to see what people think of the cleaning standards, although those can vary, as I explain in my guide comparing Hostelworld and Booking.com.

 4a.
 Another small thing when it comes to using the toilet (a bonus, if you will!):